bespoke-silicon-group/bsg_packaging/ucsd_bga_332/README.md

 See this <a href="https://www.youtube.com/watch?v=pumrNqkXjfI&list=PLD1QnhK1caR3IrAtVAd1-leMkus7dVy6a&index=17">YouTube video</a> of the OpenFPGA FROG Testchip, which uses this package!

-See the first  <a href="http://bjump.org/manycore/">ten-core RISC-V chip</a>, BSG-X, which used this package!
+See the first  <a href="http://bjump.org/manycore/">ten-core RISC-V chip</a> in history, 5x5mm 180nm TSMC BSG-X, which used this package!

-See the first  <a href="http://bjump.org/manycore/">511-core RISC-V chip</a>, Celerity, which used this package!
+See the first  <a href="http://bjump.org/manycore/">511-core RISC-V chip</a> in history, 5x5mm 16nm TSMC Celerity, which used this pinout!

+See the outerspace chip, <a href="http://bjump.org/pics/outerspace_package_photo.png">,  3x3mm 40nm TSMC OuterSpace, which used this package!